H4RB1NG3R1995/Fatal_Police_Shootings_MySQL/README.md

 # Fatal_Police_Shootings_MySQL
-Analysis of Fatal Police Shootings in US from 2015 to 2017 with MySQL Workbench
+Analysis of Fatal Police Shootings in US from 2015 to 2017 using MySQL Workbench

 About the database:
 For the research project, I have selected a dataset from Kaggle about fatal police shootings in US over the course of three years, 2015, 2016 and 2017.
 The database contains five tables which are as follows: